 - Free modem system

 - Free system and applications

 Firmwares running inside integrated circuits are most of the time proprietary.
 While free firmwares are hard to write, some exist for very specific hardware (e.g. Arduino, Bus Pirate) and sometimes, manufacturers can liberate firmwares running in their integrated circuits (e.g. ath9k_htc).
-However, it is not always possible to even replace those firmwares: some are loaded to the integrated circuit by the main CPU but some others are pre-installed in the circuit (in that case, they almost seem to behave like hardware) and cannot be updated to a free replacement.
+However, it is not always possible to even replace those firmwares: some are loaded to the integrated circuit by the main CPU, but some others reside in separate storage from where they are loaded by that integrated circuit.
+With separate storage, it can be difficult (to impossible) to update the firmware to a free replacement.